Franciscan Flu Resource Center

 Protect yourself and your family

-We want to help you stay healthy this season, with flu shots available at many CHI Franciscan Health clinic locations.
+We want to help you stay healthy this season, with flu shots available at many CHI Franciscan Health primary care, women’s care and prompt care clinic locations.
+Find a clinic near you.
 Flu shots reduce your chances of fever, sore throat, muscle aches and other flu-like symptoms.
 Get your shot today and protect yourself before the flu season peak!

 We accept most insurance plans.